amiteliav/Speech_Enhancement_Tool/README.md

 Reduces isolated false alarms and yields cleaner speech regions.
 8. Voice Activity Detection (VAD): Frames with low speech probability are excluded from further processing.
 Prevents artifacts in non-speech regions.
 9. Gain Mask Application: Combines all previous masks into a gain function:

-Enhancement Mode: keep speech, suppress noise.
+- Enhancement Mode: keep speech, suppress noise.
-/tabRemoval Mode: suppress speech, keep noise.
+- Removal Mode: suppress speech, keep noise.
-/tabGain values are applied in the STFT domain.
+Gain values are applied in the STFT domain.

 11. ISTFT & Output: The masked STFT is converted back to the time domain using ISTFT.